Create custom Linux Commands

 Customize PATH Locations

-That allows us to execute these in any Directory we are currently in.
+That allows us to execute them in any directory we are currently in.

 file with any editor you like (I use the Vi-Editor - Tutorial here):